 Of those surveyed, 30% of college students rely on their parents to pay their credit card bills.
 That's an increase of five percentage points from Sallie Mae's 2016 report.

-Turning to credit cards during college may help build credit and give you flexible funds while you focus on your education.
-However, it can also lead to starting your post-grad life with even more debt piled atop your student loans.
+Turning to credit cards during college may help build credit and give you flexible funds while you focus on your education, but it can also lead to starting your post-grad life with college student credit card debt piled atop your student loans.

 It’s a wise choice to use grants as your primary source of money to get through four years of college.
 They take a front seat to all other financial aid because you generally don't need to repay them.